For questions about BMS medicines during this time please call 1-800-721-8909.

 Before taking IDHIFA, tell your healthcare provider about all of your medical conditions, including if you:

-Are pregnant or plan to become pregnant.
+Are pregnant, plan to become pregnant, or think you might be pregnant during treatment with IDHIFA.
 IDHIFA can cause harm to your unborn baby if taken during pregnancy

 If you are able to become pregnant, your healthcare provider will do a pregnancy test before you start taking IDHIFA